Inclusive Activities for Kids in Tulsa

 Clark Youth Theatre: The Penguin Project

-Now in our ninth year, the Penguin Project at Clark Youth Theatre offers not only theatre, but also fun and friends!
+The Penguin Project at Clark Youth Theatre offers not only theatre, but also fun and friends!
 Artists with disabilities and their volunteer peer mentors gather each year to present a fully staged musical like Aladdin, Jr.The Music Man, Jr.Seussical, Jr.The Little Mermaid, Jr., or The Lion King, Jr.!
 No previous experience required, just a willingness to show up and participate in the fun.

 Contact Information: